-We challenge ourselves and our riders to do great work in a safe and fun environment.
+We challenge ourselves and our participants to do great work in a safe and fun environment.
 We aim to meet and surpass professional standards, impacting lives and creating tangible results.

-We strive to empower riders to achieve their highest quality of life through the power of riding.
-We help them build strength, skills and confidence by fostering the relationship between horse and rider.
+We strive to empower participants to achieve their highest quality of life through the power of riding.
+We help them build strength, skills and confidence by fostering the relationship between horse and participant.

-We create an all-encompassing learning environment for riders, instructors and volunteers.
+We create an all-encompassing learning environment for participants, instructors and volunteers.